 But when the pandemic took off there was no time to ask questions when their containers were asked for.
 Therefore containers without acoustic treatment for test facilities were placed all over Denmark.
 There was no demand for acoustics and in a crisis, there is no time to think twice.

 Unfortunately, the staff was complaining about their working environment and an interview with René Larsen who is managing the test center project had to act quickly.

 The staff had very long days and couldn’t concentrate in these bad sound environments.

 Instead of the ‘usual’ acoustic solution (wall-to-wall acoustic ceiling) they had to work on the already installed containers – there was no time to change to other containers – 20.000 tests a day on every location had to happen NOW.

 Acoustics quick fix!

-They installed acoustic free hanging units in the ceiling to alter the acoustics of the containers to make it possible for the staff to fulfill their tasks.
-Speech clarity IS important in these containers since the staff needs to pick up the right information when patients/people arrive to the test facilities.
+They installed acoustic-free hanging units in the ceiling to alter the acoustics of the containers to make it possible for the staff to fulfill their tasks.
+Speech clarity IS important in these containers since the staff needs to pick up the right information when patients/people arrive at the test facilities.

 Well done CP!

 What do we do to secure good working environments AND calm healthcare facilities for patients during a pandemic where temporary modules, containers, or buildings need to be used?
 Is it at all possible to think about good room acoustics when the crisis hit?
 In some cases, it is impossible (and wrong) to focus on acoustics issues but there is no doubt that IF we have the opportunity, good room acoustics are also be part of the cure.